 Over the past three decades, Washington University has excelled by encouraging integrated programs of study in the humanities and social sciences at both the undergraduate and graduate levels.
 Programs of teaching and research have been created at those points of intellectual contact among the disciplines where traditional fields can most fruitfully speak to and instruct one another.
-We have seen new programs in Data Science in the Humanities, Medical Humanities, American Culture Studies, African and Afro-American Studies, Biomedical Science, East Asian Studies, Environmental Studies, International Studies, Literature & History, Philosophy-Neuroscience-Psychology, Political Economy, Social Thought & Analysis, and Space Science.
+We have seen new programs in Data Science in the Humanities, Medical Humanities, American Culture Studies, African and Afro-American Studies, Global Studies, East Asian Studies, Environmental Studies, Literature & History, Philosophy-Neuroscience-Psychology, and Political Economy.
 In each program, the newly modeled field of inquiry draws strength from the recruitment of techniques and information from across fields and from the interaction of — and friction between – one mode of inquiry and another.